syncfusion-content/windowsforms-docs/WindowsForms/Form/MDICustomization.md

 ---
 layout: post
-title: MDI Customization| WindowsForms | Syncfusion
+title: MDI Customization in Windows Form | Syncfusion
-description: MDI Customization
+description: This section explains about the MDI form support and customization, appearance and active mdi child for windows forms and more details.
 platform: WindowsForms
 control: SfForm
 documentation: ug